Khoshk Rud, Gilan

-Khoshk Rud (خشك رود, also Romanized as Khoshk Rūd, Khoshkerūd, and Khoshk-e Rūd; also known as Khoshg Rood Lasht Nesha and Khoshkehrūd) is a village in Jirhandeh-ye Lasht-e Nesha Rural District, Lasht-e Nesha District, Rasht County, Gilan Province, Iran.
-At the 2006 census, its population was 339, in 102 families.
+Khoshk Rud (خشک رود, also Romanized as Khoshk Rūd, Khoshkerūd, and Khoshk-e Rūd; also known as Khoshg Rood Lasht Nesha and Khoshkehrūd) is a village in Jirhandeh-ye Lasht-e Nesha Rural District, Lasht-e Nesha District, Rasht County, Gilan Province, Iran.

+At the time of the 2006 National Census, the village's population was 339 in 102 households.
+The following census in 2011 counted 261 people in 94 households.
+The 2016 census measured the population of the village as 233 people in 85 households.